galtx-centex/galtx-centex.github.io/_greyhounds/curt.md

 dob: 2022-10-22
 pic: curt.jpg
 ---
-Curt is young and athletic.
-He would enjoy an active family who will toss a tennis ball or frisbee in their fenced yard.
-He is strong, and will need some leash training.
-Inside the house, Curt has been a wonderful guest - no accidents, no chewing, and super cuddly.
+Curt is young and exuberant.
+He would enjoy meeting an active family who will toss a tennis ball or frisbee in their fenced yard.
+His foster family is working with him on leash manners.
+Inside the house, Curt has been a wonderful guest - no accidents, no chewing, and SUPER cuddly.
 He will gladly announce the arrival of the delivery driver and the lawn service for you.

 We believe Curt is littermate to Toby.
+He previously lived with cats and a small dog.